wso2-attic/pivotal-cf-is/pattern-1/bosh-release/bosh-lite.md

     ![BOSH Lite VM](images/bosh-lite.png)

-3. Move back to the root directory of deployment pattern 1 BOSH release (`<pivotal-cf-is>/pattern-1/bosh-release`).

-    ```
-    cd ..
-    ```

-4. Add the WSO2 Identity Server 5.4.1 WUM updated product distribution, JDK distribution and MySQL JDBC driver in the form of release blobs.
+3. Add the WSO2 Identity Server 5.4.1 WUM updated product distribution, JDK distribution and MySQL JDBC driver in the form of release blobs.

     Assuming that,